 To make the tea, steep a minimum of 10 minutes, and up to an hour, depending on how strong you like the kombucha.

 The rehydrating solution should consist of about 3 cups water, two teabags or 1½ teaspoons of loose tea, and ½ cup vinegar.
 Subsequent batches should use the same proportions.

 If you have used different proportions of ingredients, contact Customer Support for assistance.
 If you used the correct proportions, continue with this checklist.

 Is your kombucha finished?

-Taste the kombucha, using a plastic spoon or soda straw, and judge for yourself whether it is finished.
-Kombucha should taste rich and vinegary, and possibly slightly sweet (depending on how long it has fermented and how sweet you like it).
+Taste the kombucha, using a plastic spoon or straw, and judge for yourself whether it is finished.
+Kombucha should taste rich and vinegary, and possibly slightly sweet, depending on how long it has fermented.

-If you let kombucha ferment past the time it has used up all the sugar, it can starve.
-Most scobys will rehydrate in about 28 days.
+If the kombucha fermented too long, and it has used up all the sugar, it can starve.
+Most scobys will rehydrate in about 30 days.
 Some may take longer, especially in cooler temperatures.
 About 45 days would be the outside limit.
 If the kombucha is completely non-sweet and has been fermenting for 30 days or more, it may be done!

 The kombucha is unlikely to be fizzy at the end of the ferment.
-To get carbonation, you should decant the solution, bottle it, add flavoring (if desired), and let the sealed bottles sit at room temperature for a second ferment.
-In three or four days, you should see bubbles and foam in the bottles.
+To get carbonation, decant the solution, bottle it, add flavoring (if desired), and let the sealed bottles sit at room temperature for up to 14 days, for a second ferment.